 Remember that records from your previous practice can take up to three months to arrive with us, therefore we will not have a record of your full medical history at the point of registration.

-If you move outside of the practice area, we may not be able to continue to provide you with medical treatment.
-You may need to re-register with a practice local to your new address to service your care needs.
+If you move outside of the practice boundary, we will not be able to continue to provide you with medical treatment.
+You will need to re-register with a practice local to your new address to service your care needs.

 You can find out more about the electronic transfer of patient information here.

 Visitors and temporary residents

 If you are in the area for a short time and require medical treatment you are allowed to register with this practice as a temporary resident.
 This gives you the same access to general medical services as registered patients but either for a period of 24 hours up to 15 days or between 15 days and three months.

 If you are going to be in the area for longer than three months you should register fully with a GP.

 If you are registered with another practice locally it is essential that you attend your own practice where your medical notes are available.